 In addition, you have some incredible privacy features on Signal that is going to make your messaging experience even more private and secure.
 For instance, you can lock Signal with a passcode or biometrics.
 Then there is 2FA and an option to block screenshots within the app and the recent screen.
 And recently Signal added a new feature to blur faces automatically before sending images.
 That’s cool, right?

 Not to mention, Signal by default encrypts all the local files with a 4-digit passphrase.
 And if you want to create an encrypted local backup then you can do that as well.
-All in all, in terms of security and privacy protection, Signal stands head and shoulder above WhatsApp and Telegram and that make it the most secure messaging app between the three.
+The app now also supports encrypted group calls.

 Apart from that, WhatsApp offers a distinct feature that neither Telegram offers nor Signal.
 Yes, I am talking WhatsApp Status (also called Stories).
 Users love this feature as they are able to express their thoughts and feelings to their closed ones.
 In a way, this makes WhatsApp a social media platform, and not just a messaging service.

 And since WhatsApp is meant for general users, it offers seamless backup and restore functionality through cloud services like Google Drive and iCloud.
 And the best part is that cloud backup is completely free.
-Not to mention, recently dark mode arrived on WhatsApp which is just great.
+Not to mention, WhatsApp now also supports dark mode.
 To learn more about its features, you can head over to our article on the best WhatsApp tips and tricks.

 Apart from that, Signal allows you to relay voice calls to its servers so your identity remains concealed from your contacts.
-The feature is somewhat similar to what a VPN does, but Signal offers a built-in option to hide your IP address.
+The feature is somewhat similar to what a VPN does.
+Signal also offers a built-in option to hide your IP address.
 Further, you can enable incognito keyboard while typing on Signal, apply dark mode, delete old messages in one stroke, and of course, blur faces and private information from images using its powerful photo editor.